Emergent probability fluxes in confined microbial navigation

 Numerical simulations of our system lend insight into the properties of these flux loops.
-We employ a minimal mechanistic model of \textit{C.~reinhardtii} cells as asymmetric dumbbells (see Fig. \ref{fig:dumbbell_illustration}), representing the fore-aft asymmetry of body and appendages~\cite{robertsJFM2002,robertsBiolBullet2006,wysockiPRE2015}.
-The translational dynamics of the dumbbell are governed by an overdamped Langevin equation: $\frac{ \text{d} \bm{r} }{ \text{d} t } = v_0 \bm{e} + \mu_w \bm{F}_w + \bm{\eta}$, where $\bm{r}$ is the position of the geometric center the dumbbell, $v_0$ is the self-propulsion velocity, $\bm{e}$ is the orientation of the dumbbell, $\mu_w$ is the mobility and $\bm{F}_w$ is the force stemming from steric wall interactions.
+We employ a minimal mechanistic model of \textit{C.~reinhardtii} cells as asymmetric dumbbells (see Fig.~S1), {representing the characteristic fore-aft asymmetry of the cell's body and of a larger space spanned by the stroke-averaged flagella}~\cite{robertsJFM2002,robertsBiolBullet2006,wysockiPRE2015}. {Note that other microswimmer geometries produce fluxes as well, though without matching experiments quantitatively (see SI Sec.~V).} The translational dynamics of the dumbbell are governed by an overdamped Langevin equation: $\frac{ \text{d} \bm{r} }{ \text{d} t } = v_0 \bm{e} + \mu_w \bm{F}_w + \bm{\eta}$, where $\bm{r}$ is the position of the geometric center of the dumbbell, $v_0$ is the self-propulsion velocity, $\bm{e}$ is the orientation of the dumbbell, $\mu_w$ is the mobility and $\bm{F}_w$ is the force stemming from steric wall interactions.
 Furthermore, $\bm{\eta}$ is a Gaussian white noise to account for translational diffusion with coefficient $D_T = k_B T \mu_w$.
 The orientational dynamics are governed by the equation: $\frac{ \text{d} \bm{e} }{ \text{d} t } = ( \bm{T}_w / \tau_w + \bm{\xi}) \times \bm{e}$, where $\bm{T}_w$ is the torque acting at the wall, $\tau_w$ is the rotational drag coefficient and $\bm{\xi}$ is a Gaussian white noise accounting for rotational diffusion with coefficient $D_R$.
-All parameters entering the equations of motion were either directly measured in our experiments or extracted from the literature (See SI Sec.~\ref{sec:numericalModel}).
+All parameters entering the equations of motion were either directly measured in our experiments or extracted from the literature (See \emph{Methods}).